 The district shall, subject to ORS 339.260, transfer originals of all requested student education records, including any ESD records, relating to the particular student to the new educational agency when a request to transfer the education records is made to the district.
 The transfer shall be made no later than 10 days after receipt of the request.
-For students in substitute care programs, the
+For students in substitute care programs, the transfer must take place within five days of a request.
+Readable copies of the following documents shall be retained:

 - a.
 The student's permanent records, for one year; - b.
 Such special education records as are necessary to document compliance with state and federal audits, for five years after the end of the school year in which the original was created.
-In the case of records documenting speech pathology and physical therapy services, until the student reaches age 21 or 5 years after last seen, whichever is longer?
+In the case of records documenting speech pathology and physical therapy services, until the student reaches age 21 or 5 years after last seen, whichever is longer.